How To Mix Neem Oil For Plants – Step by Step (Video)

 In addition to quality neem oil, we need these other products to mix neem oil for plants.

-Neem oil
+• Neem oil

-Liquid soap
+• Liquid soap

-Water
+• Water

-Spray bottle
+• Spray bottle

 The recommended ratio for mixing neem oil for plants is usually between 0.6 and 1 teaspoon of neem oil per 32 fl oz of water.
 We recommend that you use the same amount of neem oil as soap so that all the ingredients are perfectly integrated.
-We recommend these two brands of neem oil because they are the ones we used in our garden and had success in fighting pests.
+We recommend these two brands of neem oil because they are the ones we use in our garden and have had success in fighting pests.

 Southern Ag 08722 Triple Action Neem Oil Fungicide Insecticide Miticide, Brown

 You should use any liquid soap you have at home, whether for hands or dishes, to mix neem oil for plants.
-Of course, our advice is that it should be homemade if possible, since this way you can be sure that it is made with natural ingredients.
+Of course, our advice is that it should be homemade if possible since this way, you can be sure that it is made with natural ingredients.
 You should also scratch a little handmade bar soap that you have at home.

 How To Apply Neem Oil To Plants

-2- Stir well for a few minutes to emulsify the mixture and ensure that both ingredients are perfectly integrated.
+2. Stir well for a few minutes to emulsify the mixture and ensure that both ingredients are perfectly integrated.

-3- Measure the water in a large jug and add the previous mixture.
+3. Measure the water in a large jug and add the previous mixture.
 Stir again until all the ingredients are unified.

-4- Pack in a spray bottle to make it easier to apply to plants.
+4. Pack in a spray bottle to make it easier to apply to plants.

 How many days should neem oil be applied?
 If it is a preventive treatment, it is recommended to use neem oil for plants every 15 to 20 days.
-If what we are looking for is to combat a plague, it is necessary to spray the plants with this mixture every 4 or 5 days until the insects are eliminated.
+If we are looking to combat a plague, it is necessary to spray the plants with this mixture every 4 or 5 days until the insects are eliminated.

 Frequently Asked Questions on How to Mix Neem Oil for Plants